rcqls/jl4rb/README.md

 Julia << 'LOAD_PATH'	# => [<your julia home>/local/share/julia/site/v0.2", "<your julia home>/share/julia/site/v0.2"]
 ```

-If the last result is unexpected, see the next section.
+If the last result is unexpected, see the Troubles section.

 ## Example
 ```{.ruby execute="false"}